Miklós Rózsa: Film scoring career

 In 1968, he was asked to score The Green Berets, after Elmer Bernstein turned it down due to his political beliefs.
 Rózsa initially declined the offer, saying, "I don't do westerns."
 However, he agreed to compose the score after being informed, "It's not a Western, it's an 'Eastern'."
 He produced a strong and varied score, which included a nightclub vocal by a Vietnamese singer, Bạch Yến.
-However, one cue which incorporated stanzas of "Onward, Christian Soldiers" was deleted from the film's final edit.
+However, one cue which incorporated stanzas of "Onward, Christian Soldiers", was deleted from the film's final edit.

-His popular film scores during the 1970s included his last two Billy Wilder collaborations The Private Life of Sherlock Holmes (1970) and Fedora (1978), the Ray Harryhausen fantasy sequel The Golden Voyage of Sinbad (1973), the latter-day film noir Last Embrace starring Roy Scheider, and the time-travel fantasy film Time After Time (1979) for which Rózsa won a Science Fiction Film Award, saying in his televised acceptance speech that of all the film scores he had ever composed, it was the one he had worked on the hardest.
+His popular film scores during the 1970s included his last two Billy Wilder collaborations The Private Life of Sherlock Holmes (1970) and Fedora (1978), the Ray Harryhausen fantasy sequel The Golden Voyage of Sinbad (1973), the latter-day film noir Last Embrace starring Roy Scheider and the time-travel fantasy film Time After Time (1979), for which Rózsa won a Science Fiction Film Award.
+In his televised acceptance speech, Rózsa said that, of all the film scores he had ever composed, it was the one he had worked on the hardest.

-For his first film in English, Providence (1977), Alain Resnais turned to Rózsa whom he had admired especially for his work on the 1949 version of Madame Bovary.
+For his first film in English, Providence (1977), Alain Resnais turned to Rózsa, whom he had admired especially for his work on the 1949 version of Madame Bovary.
 Rózsa later cited Resnais as one of the few directors in his experience who really understood the function of music in film.

 After completing work on the music for the spy thriller Eye of the Needle (1981), Rózsa's last film score was for the black-and-white Steve Martin film Dead Men Don't Wear Plaid (1982), a comic homage to the film noir films of the 1940s, a genre to which Rozsa himself had contributed scores.
 Although Rózsa's career as a composer for films ended following a stroke he suffered while on holiday in Italy later that year, he continued to compose various concert pieces thereafter; one of his last works being Sonata for Ondes Martenot, op.
 45 (1989).

 He returned to California at the behest of his son, and remained sequestered at his home for the remainder of his life.

 Death

-Rózsa died on July 27, 1995, and is buried at Forest Lawn in the Hollywood Hills.
+Rózsa died on July 27, 1995.
 His wife, Margaret, died in 1999, aged 89.